devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-30/assignments.md

 Verify all output went to the file "`output`".
 Also make sure any errors printed to `stderr` by `wc` are printed to the console (e.g. when `wc` does not have sufficient permissions to read the file).

+Lastly, think about what is going on in terms of file descriptors used by the child programs, the global file table and the file offset.

 # File I/O

 ## `readdir`